grugnog/mangle/README.md

 ```go
 func BuildCorpus(scanner *bufio.Scanner) ([255][]string, error)
 ```
-ReadCorpus is a helper function that reads a bufio.Scanner of words and returns an array of word lengths, each containing an array of words of that length.
+BuildCorpus is a helper function that reads a bufio.Scanner of words and returns an array of word lengths, each containing an array of words of that length.

 #### func  ReadCorpus